AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex1.md

 ![LumaBank](./images/7d.png)

-Every change in the information you provide on the form will influence the score in real-time, so if you wish, please go back to the **Get Quote**-form and fill out different information, followed by clicking the **Get Quote**-button.
+Every change in the information you provide on the form will influence the score in real-time, so if you wish, please go back to the **Get Quote**-form and fill out different information, followed by clicking the **Get Quote** button.

 Additionally, you'll also find your Car Insurance Experience Events in the Experience Events - section of X-ray.